-The privilege of freedom of speech has been described as a ‘privilege of necessity’.
-It enables Members to raise in the House matters they would not otherwise be able to bring forward (at least not without fear of the legal consequences).
-The privilege is thus a very great one, and it is recognised that it carries with it a corresponding obligation that it should always be used responsibly.
+The privilege of freedom of speech has been described as a ‘privilege of necessity’; it enables members to raise in the House matters they would not otherwise be able to bring forward (at least not without fear of the legal consequences).
+The privilege is thus a very great one, and carries with it a corresponding obligation that it should always be used responsibly.

-Sometimes individuals are offended by remarks Members of the House have made about them during parliamentary debate.
-The right of reply procedure, established by resolution of the House on 27 August 1997 (as amended 13 February 2008), gives people the opportunity to respond to such remarks and to ask for their responses to be published in the parliamentary record.
+Sometimes people are offended by remarks members of the House have made about them during parliamentary debate.
+The right of reply procedure, established by resolution of the House on 27 August 1997 (amended 13 February 2008), gives people the opportunity to respond to such remarks and to ask for their responses to be published in the parliamentary record.

 House of Representatives Chamber